+Add Yahoo as a preferred source to see more of our stories on Google.
 Grail's Galleri test screens for more than 50 different types of cancer from a single blood draw.
-(Getty Images) If you could take a simple blood test that could detect multiple types of cancer while ...
+(Getty Images) (Getty Images) If ...

 A complete blood count (CBC) is a common test to diagnose anemia by measuring red blood cell count, hemoglobin, and hematocrit levels.
 Iron deficiency is a common cause of anemia, and doctors may ...